Health and Vitality Start with getting Key Nutrients: Best Sources for Magnesium, Vitamin K2, Vitamin D3, Vitamin A, Vitamin C

 Vitamin D3 supplementation (cholecalciferol) should also involve supplementation with Vitamin K2 and magnesium.
 Calcium from all sources requires K2 in order to activate (carboxylate) certain proteins needed to drive calcium into places it should go.
 Magnesium is also needed.
 Excess calcium unbalanced by magnesium is Very Bad.

 If you have dark skin, getting adequate Vitamin D may be difficult even in the summer; a person with very dark skin can block 99% of the UV-B rays needed for Vitamin D3 production.
 This might be one factor in explaining why COVID-19 apparently has hit African Americans particularly hard since Vitamin D3 deficiency is strongly associated with poor outcomes.

 Remember, do not supplement with Vitamin D3 unless ALSO supplementing with magnesium and Vitamin K2.
 That is crucial to avoiding numerous issues with excess calcium unbalanced by magnesium and unable to enter bones due to deficiencies of one or both, e.g. atherosclerosis.

 Vitamin A is mostly animal based.
-Eat grass-fed liver or take cod liver oil, fermented is possible.
+Eat grass-fed liver or take cod liver oil @AMAZON, fermented is possible.

-Vegetables are NOT a good source of Vitamin A, and it is legal to list beta carotene as Vitamin A—a serious fraud.
+Vegetables are NOT a good source of Vitamin A, and yet it is perfectly legal to list beta carotene as Vitamin A, which is a serious intellectual and labelling fraud.
 Nutritional information is grossly misleading in equating Vitamin A with beta carotene.